alexdonh/magisk-samsung-csc-features/README.md

-# Csc Features
+# Samsung Csc Features

 ## Description

-This module attends to change csc features by replacing the relevant xml files in /product/omc/<CSC CODE>/conf.
-Magisk v20.0+ is required to replace /product.
+This module intends to change CSC features by replacing the relevant xml files in `/product/omc/<CSC CODE>/conf`.
+Magisk v20.0+ is required to replace `/product`.

 ## How to